 See devices with access to your Google Account

-You can see a list of devices that have accessed your account in the last 28 days or are currently signed in to your account by visiting the Devices & activity page.
+You can see a list of devices that have accessed your account in the last 28 days or are currently signed in to your account by visiting the Recently used devices page.
 You’ll also see details about your last activity on each device, like the last time and place you used it to access your account.
 You can use this information to remove access to your account from a device or change your password if you notice suspicious activity.

 Review your last activity on a device

-- In the “Recent activity” box, click Devices & activity.
+- In the “Recently used devices” box, click Review devices.